HorizenOfficial/Sidechains-SDK/README.md

 * Maven

 On some Linux OSs during backward transfers certificates proofs generation a extremely big RAM consumption may happen, that will lead to the process force killing by the OS.
-While our investigation is still ongoing, we found that setting the environment variable MALLOC_CHECK_=1 just before starting the node is a sufficiently good workaround.
+While we keep monitoring the memory footprint of the proofs generation process, we have verified that setting the glibc per-thread cache with the following command 'export GLIBC_TUNABLES=glibc.malloc.tcache_count=0' just before starting the sidechain node in order keeps the memory consumption in check.

 **Interaction**